donders-research-data-management/rdm-wiki/hpc-wiki/en/linux/practice/exercise_fs.md

   $ cd $HOME/tutorial/labs
   ```

-8. Create multiple empty files (and list them) using wildcards
+8. Create multiple empty files (and list them) using wildcards.
+Note the effect of the syntax `{1..5}` in the first command below.

   ```bash
   $ touch subject_{1..5}.dat